 Facilitation Payments as an awareness topic for Siemens

 Additional information based on a concrete case study on the subject of facilitation payments as an awareness topic can be found in the presentation “Awareness Topic Facilitation Payments”.

-Transparency International – Global Corruption Barometer

-Detailed information on corruption can also be found in Transparency International´s “Global Corruption Barometer”.

 3.7.
 History of changes